Month: October 2022

 What are the main aims of your current research?

-As a chemist, my job centres around synthesising and analysing new materials with properties that are open and responsive to maser applications.
+As a chemist, my job involves synthesising and analysing new materials with properties that are open and responsive to maser applications.
 For new host molecules, we look for systems that are chemically inert while also being able to encapsulate a wider range of “workhorse” molecules at a high concentration.
-In all cases, the more molecules the better!
+In all cases, the more molecules, the better!

-We manipulate these properties by changing the chemical structure of both guest and host components and determining the operating conditions, sensitivity, and output power of maser devices.
+We manipulate these properties by changing the chemical structure of guest and host components and determining maser devices’ operating conditions, sensitivity, and output power.
 In a perfect world, every photon of absorbed light would produce a triplet state with a population inversion!

 How could this research potentially benefit society?